This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-- Stand with the bench touching the back of your legs, stable yourself by use of hand holds on bench or grab bars on wall, and sit in a slow controlled manner.
+- Stand with the bench touching the back of your legs, stabilize yourself using hand holds on a bench or grab bars on the wall, and sit in a slow controlled manner.
 Don’t “flop” down on the seat.

 - Scoot back as far as you can with both legs still outside the tub.